adamringhede/influxdb-ha/DOCS.md

 The query is distributed to nodes and results are then merged and sorted to give the impression that the request was made to a single node.

 ### Query to multiple partitions with aggregations
-Aggregations make it a lot more complicated.
-The query is first decompiled and a custom AST (abstract syntax tree) is created that is then used to perform the aggregation from results from the nodes.
+Aggregations make it a lot more complicated but is possible and will be completely automatic.
+The query is first decompiled and an abstract syntax tree (AST) is created that is then used to perform the aggregation from results from the nodes.

 ## Limitations